-Jeanne Tedrow is president and CEO of the North Carolina Center for Nonprofits.
+Jeanne Tedrow, President and CEO, North Carolina Center for Nonprofits

 Can you hear yourself saying, “Oh, we only meet four times a year and our committees meet every other month.
 The executive director manages things for the board, so please join as we don’t think it will take up too much of your time?”
 When a nonprofit executive director or board nominating committee chair approaches a board nominee, there may be a temptation to tell the nominee that it will be easy to participate.
 Because we want this person’s name and affiliation (or dollars) on our board, we “sell” the notion that this is an easy assignment, and we disregard that this person may also be serving on multiple other boards.

 Let us stop ourselves from indulging in this wayward thinking.
 It does the organization a disservice, especially if it is trying to recruit top talent to the board of directors.
 Rather, let the nominee know how important he/she is to the work and mission of the organization, and that the board’s work is manageable and challenging.
 His/her skill set, background, and experience can make all the difference in a high-functioning board.
 Governing a nonprofit is important business.

 One key to good board governance is learning about and implementing best practices.
 In its updated guidebook, Principles & Practices: Best Practices for North Carolina Nonprofits, the North Carolina Center for Nonprofits devotes an entire principle to Board Governance with 26 best practices.
 Board governance at its most basic level expects that a nonprofit’s board will recruit and retain members who are committed to providing governance and oversight.
 That said, you might consider the strength of your board governance practices in the context of your organization’s growth and development.